Baby Face (Alfonso Face)

 - Expy: Shares a similar backstory and obsession with balance to Silver Age Libra.

-- A God Am I: After taking the power of all the of the Lords of Chaos and Order, he pretty much is this.
+- A God Am I: After taking the power of all the Lords of Chaos and Order, he pretty much is this.

 - Literal Split Personality: His consciousness was shattered into 12 pieces and shattered throughout time and space.
 Hatred!Equinox was the first to appear and was killed by four different versions of Batman from across time.